Mohsin-taj/Reestar/README.md

-# Reestar
-This is a simple webpage using html and css which has a restaurant menu model card and contact us form in the page.
+#**Reestar **🍽️
+A Simple Restaurant Menu Webpage
+Welcome to Reestar, a simple yet elegant webpage designed using HTML and CSS.

+🌟 **Features**
+Restaurant Menu:
+A beautifully styled card layout displaying the restaurant's menu items.
+Contact Form:
+A fully responsive contact form allowing customers to reach out with their queries or feedback.

+🎨 **Technologies Used**
+HTML: To structure the webpage content.
+CSS: For designing and styling the webpage.
+Git: To manage version control.